RiJo/ExifOrganizer/README.md

 ![ExifOrganizer GUI](screenshot.png)

 ## Environment
-Everything is written in C# using Visual Studio 2012.
+Everything is written in C# and .NET 4.5 using Visual Studio 2012.
 There are no external dependencies.

 ## License
 This project is licensed under GPLv3.